Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 ## Lab 4 Sign-Off

-Take screenshots showing the following:
+Take screenshots showing the following and organize them nicely into a single document:

 - a listing of all containers on your mint-client
 - a listing of all container images on your mint-client
 - the clickit game successfully running in your mint-client
 - the clickit game successfully running in your win-client

-## Exploration Questions
+Make sure you label your screenshots!